GCaptainNemo/Datang-plus/README.md

 # Datang-plus
 A Qt project to simulate the process of purifying waste water.
+The software uses SQLserver as the database.